-- > Access to care and quality clinical outcomes by reducing time spent on waiting lists for treatment. - > Improved transparency for referrers and patients to support informed decision making. - Embracing innovation and new technology to support contemporary care delivery and access. - > Data access and quality to support clinical, operational and strategic decision making. - System-wide governance and accountability to improve the rigour and transparency of the outpatient system, as supported by SA Health policy.
+- > Access to care and quality clinical outcomes by reducing time spent on waiting lists for treatment. - > Improved transparency for referrers and patients to support informed decision making. - > Embracing innovation and new technology to support contemporary care delivery and access. - > Data access and quality to support clinical, operational and strategic decision making. - > System-wide governance and accountability to improve the rigour and transparency of the outpatient system, as supported by SA Health policy.

-The workstream will ensure targeted strategies are implemented to address demand exceeding capacity for waiting lists greater than 12 months.
+The workstream aim is to deliver a co-ordinated state-wide reform that will ensure targeted strategies are implemented to address demand exceeding capacity for waiting lists greater than 12 months.